HashemKhaled/HomeSafetySystem/README.md

  - <sysmem.c>            # System memory file <br>
  - <system_stm32l4xx.c>  # STM32L4xx system initialization file <br>
  - <README.md>           # Project documentation (you are here) <br>

-## Software Build and Deploy Instructions
+## Software Build and Deploy

-### Prerequisites:

-STM32 IDE (Integrated Development Environment).
-STM32 microcontroller board.
-Git is installed on your system.
 Make sure you have the necessary hardware components (water sensor, gas sensor, valves) connected properly to the STM32 board.

-1- Clone the repository to your local machine using Git: <https://github.com/HashemKhaled/HomeSafetySystem.git>
+1- Clone the repository to your local machine using Git: <https://github.com/HashemKhaled/HomeSafetySystem.git>.

-Open the STM32 IDE and navigate to the project directory.
+2- Open the STM32 IDE and navigate to the project directory.

+3- Build the project by selecting the "Build" or "Compile" option in the IDE's menu.
+This will compile the source code and generate the binary file.

+4- Connect the STM32 board to your computer and ensure it is recognized by the IDE.

+5- Load the project to the STM32 board.
+This will transfer the binary file to the microcontroller.

+7- Power on the STM32 board and place the sensors near water or gas sources to detect any leakage.
+The system should detect leaks and trigger the corresponding alarms.
+Additionally, the valves should be controlled to close off the leaks.

+### How To Run

+Make sure you have the necessary hardware components (water sensor, gas sensor, valves) connected properly to the STM32 board.

+1- Clone the repository to your local machine using Git: <https://github.com/HashemKhaled/HomeSafetySystem.git>.

 2- Open the STM32 IDE and navigate to the project directory.